Inference in Functional Linear Quantile Regression: Introduction

-To approach this problem, we assume a linear functional quantile regression (fQR) model that relates the $\tau$th quantile level of the response to the covariate through the inner product between a bivariate regression coefficient function and the true covariate signal.
-In the case when the true signal is measured at same time points across the study, one na\"ive way to test the null hypothesis, that the effect of the true covariate signal is constant across several quantile level of interest, is to treat the discretely observed functional covariates as high dimensional covariate and apply standard testing procedures (Wald test) in linear quantile regression for vector covariates~\citep{koenker2005}.
-As expected, such approach results in inflated type I errors rates due to the high correlation between the repeated measurements corresponding to the same subject; the situation gets progressively worse when the covariate includes noise.
+In this paper, we assume a linear fQR model that relates the $\tau$th quantile level of the response to the covariate through the inner product between a bivariate regression coefficient function and the true covariate signal.
+In the case when the true signal is measured at the same time points across the study, one naive way to test the null hypothesis that the effect of the true covariate signal is constant across several quantile levels of interest, is to treat the discretely observed functional covariates as high dimensional covariate and apply standard testing procedures (Wald test) in linear quantile regression for vector covariates~\citep{koenker2005}.
+As expected, such an approach results in inflated type I error rates due to the high correlation between the repeated measurements corresponding to the same subject; the situation gets progressively worse when the covariate includes noise.
 Another alternative is to consider a single number summary of the covariate, such as average or median, and carry out this hypothesis testing by employing standard testing methods in quantile regression.
 Our numerical investigation of this direction shows that while the Type I error rates are preserved well, the power is substantially affected.